mhassandata/genai_piaic/README.md

 6. Names: Store the names of a few of your friends in a array called names.
 Print each person’s name by accessing each element in the list, one at a time.

+7. Greetings: Start with the array you used in Exercise 11, but instead of just printing each person’s name, print a message to them.
+The text of each message should be the same, but each message should be personalized with the person’s name.

+8. Your Own Array: Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
+Use your list to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”